mattreallycodes/mattreallycodes/README.md

   I'm also avaliable for:
   New Opportunities,
   Consulting,
-  Advisory  in Gaming, Proptech, DeFi, At funds, Cybersecurity, Art + more
+  Advisory  in Gaming, Proptech, DeFi, At funds, Cybersecurity, Art, AI + more

   WAGMI ❤️